buahaha/community-creations/README.md

 - [ppfeufer / aa-timezones](https://github.com/ppfeufer/aa-timezones) - Displaying different time zones within Alliance Auth.
 - [mckernanin / aa-graphql](https://github.com/mckernanin/aa-graphql) - GraphQL API For Alliance Auth
 - [Evictus / ImicusFAT](https://gitlab.com/evictus.iou/allianceauth-imicusfat) - An Improved FAT/PAP System for Alliance Auth.
-- [Ariel Rin / aa-gdpr](https://gitlab.com/soratidus999/aa-gdpr) - A Collection of resources to help Alliance Auth installs meet GDPR legislations.
+- [Tactical Supremacy / aa-gdpr](https://gitlab.com/tactical-supremacy/aa-gdpr) - A Collection of resources to help Alliance Auth installs meet GDPR legislations.
-- [Ariel Rin / aa-relays](https://gitlab.com/soratidus999/aa-relays) - For forwarding, collating and filtering of messages from various chat services to defined outputs including Database logging
+- [Tactical Supremacy / aa-relays](https://gitlab.com/tactical-supremacy/aa-relays) - For forwarding, collating and filtering of messages from various chat services to defined outputs including Database logging
 - [Eclipse Expeditions / aa-blueprints](https://gitlab.com/eclipse-expeditions/aa-blueprints) - An app that provides a list of corporate blueprints for reference by members.
 - [Eclipse Expeditions / aa-inactivity](https://gitlab.com/eclipse-expeditions/aa-inactivity) - An app that allows corps to track member activity as well as leave of absence requests.
 - [pksunakra / aa-buybacks](https://gitlab.com/pksunkara/aa-buybacks) - An app that allows corps to manage their buyback programs and also allows their members to use the above programs.